kenny101/ecl-take-home/README.md

 ## Running tests (requires Bun installed)

+Tests include multiple input and output data files, proper exit codes and error logs.
 See `/tests` folder for comprehensive unit and end-to-end testing.
 All tests can be run with the command:

 ```bash
 bun test